supermacro/elm-antd/README.md

 #### Visual Testing

-To boot the visual testing app, run `visual-tests:start-server`
+To boot the visual testing app, run `visual-tests:start-server`.
+This will boot a Elm application on port 3000, so make sure that you are not running the development server already.

 Visual tests work by running a server that returns a single component.
 At the moment, the server does not live-reload on file change.